This leaflet aims to help you and your family understand more about your cancer treatment.

 Most side-effects are common and are temporary.
 They start during radiotherapy or shortly after completing radiotherapy.
 Usually they resolve within two to six months of finishing radiotherapy.

 Nearly all patients having radiotherapy will feel tired.
 Be prepared to take things easy during treatment and allow for extra rests.
-There is a Macmillan information leaflet available and if you would like a copy, or support with your tiredness please ask a member of staff.
+There is a Macmillan information leaflet available about coping with fatigue.
+If you would like a copy, or support with your tiredness, please ask a member of staff.

 Tiredness usually improves in the weeks to months after treatment.